Making robots nearly as nimble as human hands, with tech powered by AI

 The firm is exploring plans to implement it on robots handling and processing raw food, he said.

-Mr Takeshi Idomoto, who is assistant manager in the same department, said: "Manufacturing is our main target."
-He added that there are also plans to use the new technology in the agriculture industry.
+"Manufacturing is our main target," said Mr Takeshi Idomoto, who is assistant manager in the same department, adding that there are also plans to use the new technology in the agriculture industry.

 As for use in households, this might be possible in the future, he said.